19/05/2024

 You have analysed your payroll to determine if there are any remuneration gaps between women and men (e.g., conducted a by-level or gender pay gap analysis) | YES |

-If yes, when was the most recent gender remuneration gap analysis done? | Other period |
+If yes, when was the most recent gender remuneration gap analysis done? | Last 12 months |

-Was any action taken as a result of your analysis? | NO |
+Was any action taken as a result of your analysis? | YES |

 Guidance on conducting a pay gap analysis is available on WGEA’s website - www.wgea.gov.au.